mikejonestechno/bitburner-scripts/src/test/02-weaken.md

 ## Learn

-The experiment validated the hypothesis that at the start of the game, for low level servers, the hacking skill level has the greatest impact to h/g/w stats.
+The experiment validated the hypothesis that at the start of the game, the hacking skill level has the greatest impact to h/g/w stats, particulary for low level servers.
+Increasing hacking skill level can quadrupal the hack rate and double the grow rate.

-To weaken _harakiri-sushi_ took 784 seconds for one iteration and reached hacking skill level 19.
-Weakening _foodnstuff_ for three iterations I reached hacking skill level 35 and took around half the time (496 seconds).
+Weakening the server did have a 10%+ buff affect to _foodnstuff_ but not worth the thread time at the start of the game.

 When _harakiri-sushi_ is weakened to minimum security at hacking skill level 40, each hack thread can only steal 0.01% of available money, and it has a hack chance of 40.11% resulting in an extremely low hack rate of $2.47/s.

 A higher hacking skill with increased hack chance could lead to higher max money rate and make _harakiri-sushi_ worth growing (it has the fastest growth rate) but at the start of the game at hacking skill level 40 even at minimum security, the max hack rate of $386.03/s is far below the $5.96k/s max hack rate available on _foodnstuff_.

 To rapidly improve stats at the start of the game, focus on rapid increase of hacking skill level, and the fastest time to run a h/g/w thread.

 ## Result Summary